LaLaGuy/LinuxRespin/README.md

 To Tony - I see why you would abandon this project.
 It's an important one but comes with a lot of demands, especially maintaining Deb and Ub versions.

 To Antoni - I can see why you are disappointed that your product was not featured but mine was.
 However, your history in the Linux community labled you as - a DMCA lover not a fighter.
-Simply stated, you do not seem very community minded. see also:Linux Developer Who Issued Bogus YouTube Takedowns Threatens Techdirt With Legal Action For Publishing His 'Private Information' https://www.techdirt.com/articles/20150111/10420429671/linux-developer-who-issued-bogus-youtube-takedowns-threatens-techdirt-with-legal-action-publishing-his-private-information.shtml#comments
+Simply stated, you do not seem very community minded. see also:

+<b>Linux Developer Who Issued Bogus YouTube Takedowns Threatens Techdirt With Legal Action For Publishing His 'Private Information'</b>
+https://www.techdirt.com/articles/20150111/10420429671/linux-developer-who-issued-bogus-youtube-takedowns-threatens-techdirt-with-legal-action-publishing-his-private-information.shtml#comments

 To the users of Respin or Pinguy - I'm sorry if you think there is some violation or issue here.
 The drama is not going to effect our future releases.